ktaylor63/southeast/site/content/about/leadership.md

 Laurel Barnhill serves as the Chief of the Migratory Bird Program for the U.S. Fish and Wildlife Service-Southeast Region.
 She joined the Service in 2011 as Southeast Region National Wildlife Refuge System Inventory and Monitoring Coordinator.
 Laurel’s prior positions were as the Bird Conservation Coordinator for South Carolina Department of Natural Resources, Wildlife Biologist for the USDA Forest Service – Savannah River, and Passerine Bird Coordinator for Arkansas Game and Fish Commission.

 Laurel earned a M.S. in Zoology from the University of Arkansas and a B.S. in Wildlife and Fisheries Biology from the University of Vermont.

-## Leopoldo "Leo" Miranda

-### Assistant Regional Director, Ecological Services

-{{< figure class="photo-right" src="/images/pages/leo-miranda-bio.jpg" alt="Portrait shot of a man in the woods with a cammo backpack and orange hunting sweatshirt." >}}

-Leopoldo (Leo) Miranda is the Assistant Regional Director of Ecological Services for the U.S. Fish and Wildlife Service-Southeast Region.
-Prior to his current position, he has worked as a marine biologist in Puerto Rico, a private lands program coordinator in Washington D.C., and Supervisor of the Chesapeake Bay Office in Annapolis, Maryland.
-Leo has received multiple recognitions including a Service to America Medal Finalist for his innovative approaches to developing conservation partnerships.
-He is an avid hunter and fisherman, loving the outdoors and habitat management.

-Leo received his Bachelor’s Degree in Marine Biology from the University of Puerto Rico and a Master’s Degree in Zoology from North Carolina State University.
-He lives in Georgia with his wife Jessica, his son Pablo and four 4-legged family members, named Venus, Bromelia, Tanna and Rex.

 ## Luis Santiago